Thinking

 Thinking (or reasoning) is the process by which a model works through a problem step-by-step before providing its final answer.

-The simplest way to enable thinking across any supported provider is the thinking field in ModelSettings:
+The simplest way to enable thinking across supported providers is the Thinking capability.

 from pydantic_ai import Agent